Ask the Pros: Can You Write Off Charitable Gifts On Your Taxes?

 Are You Making The Most Of Your Deductions?

 If you intend to itemize your taxes, charitable gifts can push your deductions above the general tax credit and save you real money.
 However, those deductions need to follow IRS guidelines.
 You can only count donations for the sake of charity and only apply them in the year you donated.

 Do you wonder how much more you could save?
-Generate your paystub today to see how much you pay in taxes.
+Generate your stubs with the online paystub maker today to see how much you pay in taxes.